The Case for Local Model Hosting

 Model updates and maintenance are ongoing responsibilities.
 New model versions release regularly, security patches emerge, and dependencies need updates.
 Automation through CI/CD pipelines can handle much of this, but someone needs to design and maintain those pipelines.

-Getting Started: A Pragmatic Approach
+Getting Started: A Realistic Approach

 The central question isn't whether cloud AI services are bad or local hosting is always superior.
 Both approaches have legitimate uses.
 The question is: for your specific needs, with your data, under your constraints, which model gives you the outcomes you actually want?